Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

-We use the augmented WGAN prior from Section~\ref{sec:exp_aug_gans} in our reconstruction framework.
-Here, the estimate $\M s_{\text{init}}$ for initializing MALA is obtained by applying a filtered backpropagation algorithm that uses the Rytov approximation \cite{devaney1981inverse} for modelling the scattering.
-We collect $T$ samples from the posterior distribution using MALA with a step-size $\tau$ and burn-in period $T_b$, and use them to compute the posterior mean and pixelwise standard deviation map.
+For both settings, the estimate $\M s_{\text{init}}$ for MALA is obtained by the application of a filtered backpropagation algorithm that uses the Rytov approximation \cite{devaney1981inverse} to model the scattering.
+We collect $T$ samples from the posterior distribution using MALA with a step-size $\tau$ and burn-in period $T_{\mathrm{b}}$, and use them to compute the posterior mean and pixel-wise standard-deviation map.

 We compare our estimator with the TV-based method